 Within these variants, what’s often exhibited are dual personalities.

-For instance, most on the surface will appear outgoing, exciting, charming, and loaded with confidence and charisma, at least in public.
+For instance, most on the surface may appear outgoing, exciting, charming, and loaded with confidence and charisma, at least in public.

 People may feel drawn towards them, finding their magnetism and achievements admirable.